samhal/HackerRank/README.md

 # HackerRank
-Solutions for the different HackerRank challanges.
+Solutions for the different HackerRank challenges.

+# Progress
+At least one solution is added daily.
+Starting of with the algorithm track.